facebook/fbthrift/README.md

 ## C++ Server Metrics

-To collect runtime stats from a Thrift server, e.g. the number of active requests/connections, C++ Thrift server supports an observer API which installs callbacks at a set of specific execution points in the server.
+To collect runtime stats from a Thrift server, e.g. the number of active requests/connections, the C++ Thrift server supports an observer API that installs callbacks at a set of specific execution points in the server.

 To expose collected metrics out of the server process, one way is to use `fb303` interfaces, see [fb303 Github repo](https://github.com/facebook/fb303).